Contact

 * Mandatory field

-What exactly is the land register?
+What is the land register?
+Its importance in Germany

-The land register is a public register that lists all land and buildings in a particular district and is kept at the relevant land registry office.
-With its functions, the land register is considered the heart of every real estate transaction, as it documents all ownership relationships and relevant encumbrances on a property and offers legal certainty to buyers and sellers alike.
+With its functions, the land register is considered the heart of every real estate transaction, as it documents all ownership relationships and relevant encumbrances of a property via land register entries and offers buyers and sellers alike legal certainty.

-Legal basis and administration of the land register
+The legal basis of the land register

 1